-- If a person starts the primary series but is unable to complete the monovalent primary series with the same COVID-19 vaccine due to a contraindication, any other age appropriate COVID-19 monovalent vaccine may be administered to complete the series at a minimum interval of 28 days from the last dose.
-This does NOT need to be reported to VAERS. - As before, there is no minimum interval between COVID-19 vaccine and other routine vaccines.
+- series vaccine dose (administered at least 8 weeks after the 2nd primary dose to complete the series).
+Children in this age group, who receive a mixed 3-dose primary series with any combination of Pfizer-BioNTech or Moderna vaccines cannot receive any booster dose. - As before, there is no minimum interval between COVID-19 vaccine and other routine vaccines.
 CDC states that "COVID-19 vaccines may be administered without regard to timing of other vaccines.
 This includes simultaneous administration of COVID-19 vaccine and other vaccines on the same day."
 For more information, see CDC's Interim Clinical Considerations, section entitled "Coadministration of COVID-19 vaccines with other vaccines". - Additional considerations for the orthopoxvirus vaccination: If an orthopoxvirus vaccine is administered first, the individual might consider waiting 4 weeks before receiving a Moderna, Novavax, or Pfizer-BioNTech vaccine.
 If Moderna, Novavax, or Pfizer-BioNTech is administered first, then there is no minimum interval necessary before receiving orthopoxvirus vaccination for prophylaxis in the setting of an outbreak.